How to Add a Business Card to Apple Wallet (2026 Guide)

-Can You Add a Digital Business Card to Apple Wallet?
+How to Add a Business Card to Apple Wallet (Step-by-Step)

-Can You Add a Digital Business Card to Apple Wallet?
+How to Add a Business Card to Apple Wallet in 5 Steps

 What Is a .pkpass File?

-A .pkpass file is Apple's proprietary format for Wallet passes.
-It's a small package that contains your info — name, phone number, email — plus a barcode or QR code, all wrapped in a rigid card layout that Apple controls.
+A .pkpass file is Apple's proprietary format for Wallet passes — the same format used for airline boarding passes, concert tickets, and loyalty cards.
+It's a small package that contains your info (name, phone, email) plus a barcode or QR code, wrapped in a rigid card layout that Apple controls.

-Think of it like a digital version of those punch cards you get at a sandwich shop.
-It holds info, it sits in Wallet, but you don't get much control over how it looks or what it includes.
+Think of it like a digital version of the punch card you get at a sandwich shop.
+It holds info and sits in Wallet, but you get almost no control over how it looks or what it includes.

 Can You Add a vCard (.vcf) to Apple Wallet?